Power Engineering Technology

 9. manage power plant operations, equipment and personnel in a simulated power plant environment;

-10. relate effectively to co-workers, subordinates and supervisors in the work environment;
+10. relate effectively to co-workers, subordinates and supervisors in the work environment.

 Practical Experience